 Fellows become members of the Wolf Undergraduate Humanities Forum, a community of undergrads who meet to discuss and present their research, pursue various cultural activities of common interest, and occasionally meet in special receptions with the Wolf Humanities Center's distinguished speakers.
 In the past, these speakers have included Zadie Smith, Michelle Alexander, Junot Diaz, Slavoj Žižek, and Colson Whitehead.
 The year's program culminates in a spring conference at which students give formal presentations on the results of their research.

 Fellows are required to attend and participate in regularly scheduled meetings.
-In-person meetings will be held biweekly on Fridays 3:00–5:00pm; if virtual meetings are required, students must be available for 60-minute meetings that will be conducted weekly on Fridays between 5:00–6:30pm.
-Fellows are also required to participate in the Undergraduate Humanities Forum Research Conference, scheduled next academic year for Friday, March 25, 2022.
+During the 2022-23 academic year, in-person meetings will be held biweekly on Fridays 2:00–4:00pm.
+Fellows are also required to participate in the Undergraduate Humanities Forum Research Conference, scheduled next year for Friday, March 24, 2023.
 Additional opportunities and outings for fellows will be announced during the year.

 Three positions are available on the Wolf Undergraduate Humanities Forum Executive Board.
 The UHF Chair and Executive Board Fellows work closely with UHF Director David Spafford and the Wolf staff, and serve important leadership roles, planning and organizing activities throughout the year as well as the spring research conference.